canidlogic/scent/ScentSpec.md

 The `[result]` transformation has the same effect as applying `m1...mn` transformations in that order.
 If the given sequence of transformations is empty, an identity transform is produced.

+### Style operations

+Text style objects are built in the accumulator register.
+The following operations mark the boundaries of the definition:

+    - start_style -
+    - finish_style [result:style]

+When the `start_style` operation is invoked, the accumulator register must be empty.
+The accumulator is filled with the start of a new text style object definition.
+All other operations within this section may only be used while the accumulator is filled with part of a text style object definition.
+When the text style object has been fully defined in the accumulator, `finish_style` pushes the completed style object onto the interpreter stack and clears the accumulator register.

+The basic parameters of the text style are set with the operations, which affect the text style object currently in the accumulator:

+    [f:font]  style_font -
+    [s:fixed] style_size -
+    [s:stroke|null] style_stroke -
+    [s:color|null]  style_fill   -

+Each of these four parameters start out in a special undefined state that must be somehow set before the `finish_style` operation or an error occurs.
+The font size is specified in points, which must be greater than zero.
+If the stroke is set to null, then the glyphs will not be stroked.
+If the fill is set to null, then the glyphs will not be filled.

+Each remaining parameter is optional, having default values that are set when the style object begins.

+    [s:fixed] style_cspace -
+    [s:fixed] style_wspace -

+These two operations set the character space and word space, respectively.
+Both take a distance measured in points, which must be zero or greater.
+The character space is added to each glyph.
+The word space is only added to the space glyph for ASCII space codepoint U+0020.
+The default values of zero mean that there is no extra space, and each glyph has its regular spacing.
+Values greater than zero add extra space.
+This is especially useful for justifying text.

+    [r:fixed] style_rise -

+This operation sets the baseline vertical adjustment.
+The default value of zero means that text in this style uses the same baseline as the rest of the line.
+Values greater than zero move the text baseline higher than the regular baseline, creating a superscript effect.
+Values less than zero move the text baseline lower than the regular baseline, creating a subscript effect.
+The value `[r]` is measured in points.

+    [s:fixed] style_hscale -

+This operation sets the horizontal scaling value.  `[s]` is a percent value that must be greater than zero.
+The default value of 100 means that each glyph is displayed normally.
+Values less than 100 squeeze glyphs horizontally while values greater than 100 stretch glyphs horizontally.

+To derive a new style from an existing style, create a new style with `start_style` and then use the following operation:

+    [source:style] style_derive -

+This operation replaces the text style currently in the accumulator register with all the parameters read from the given `[source]` text style.
+You can then edit whichever individual parameters you want in the accumulator.

+For justifying text, it is often necessary to derive new styles that just adjust the character and/or word spacing of an existing style.
+The following operations are shortcuts that can derive a style in a single operation without using the accumulator:

+    [source:style] [ws:fixed] style_setw [result:style]
+    [source:style] [ws:fixed|null] [cs:fixed|null] style_setwc [result:style]

+The `style_setw` takes a source text style object, copies it to a new style, and changes the word spacing in the new style to the given `[ws]` value.
+The new style is then pushed onto the stack as the `[result]`.

+The `style_setwc` takes a source text style object, copies it to a new style, and changes the word spacing and/or character spacing in the new style to the given `[ws]` and `[cs]` values, respectively.
+The new style is then pushed onto the stack as the `[result]`.
+If null is used in place of a value, that value is not altered.